 There are a few reasons to use a jailbroken Firestick.
 First is privacy.
 During the setup process for jailbreaking, we turn off some of the data monitoring and reporting that the device sends back to Amazon.
 Making this change, even when using the device normally, will improve your privacy by preventing Amazon from being able to track your activity on the device and will result in noticeably fewer targeted ads.

-The second reason, and the one that most people are really looking for, is that it gives you access to apps that are not found on Amazon’s official app store.
+The second reason, and the one that most people are really looking for, is that it gives you access to Fire Stick channels or apps that are not found on Amazon’s official app store.

 Access to Streaming Apps

 Media players like Kodi and the Cinema HD app are also popular for jailbroken Firesticks.
 These free streaming apps can give you access to huge libraries of free entertainment ranging from live TV channels to classic movies.

 It is worth noting that some of the content on Kodi and other media player apps is pirated.
 Jailbreaking your Firestick and using apps like Kodi is completely legal; however, you should be careful not to access pirated content while doing so.

 How to Jailbreak Firestick Devices